wangterry88/PGSCheck-win-version/README.md

 ############################ 4. Input items ###########################

-- 1. The method of inquiry (according to name/according to medical record number).
+- 1.The method of inquiry (according to name/according to PatientID ).

-- 2. The name (full name) of the individual to be queried. (optional)
+- 2.The name (full name) of the individual to be queried. (optional)

-- 3. According to the query result of Step2, enter the individual medical record number.
-Ex:12345600
+- 3.According to the query result of Step2, enter the individual medical record number.
+[Ex:12345600]

-- 4. Select the Kinship Threshold for display (0.5/0.25/0.125).
+- 4.Select the Kinship Threshold for display (0.5/0.25/0.125).

 ###########################  5. How to execute      ############################